marck010/fetch-curl/README.md

 ## Motivation

 First the difficulty was making http2 requests on node through an http1 proxy.
-Libcurl abstracts this for us?
-So why not curl node With this in mind, I decided to create a lib that uses background curl but with the fetch API syntax
+Libcurl abstracts this for us.
+So why not curl?
+With this in mind, I decided to create a lib that uses background curl but with the fetch API syntax.

 ## Installing